comododragon/lina/README.md

 	================================================
 	```
 	* **NOTE:** No BRAM usage was reported, since arguments are by default not resource-counted (so as Vivado HLS does).
 To enable resource count for arguments, please either set your array to be ```rwvar``` or ```rovar``` in the ```config.cfg``` file **OR** use ```--f-argres```;
-	* **NOTE2:** Lina will output resource estimates to console when running with ```-v```.
-Please disregard these values and prefer to use the values shown in the summmary file as above.
+	* **NOTE2:** Lina will output resource estimates to console when running with ```-v```. **Please disregard these values and prefer to use the values shown in the summary file as above.**

 We can compare the results against the reports from Vivado.
-In this case, we used Vivado HLS 2018.2 for the ZCU102 Xilinx UltraScale+ Board.
+In this case, we used Vivado HLS 2018.2 for the ZCU104 Xilinx UltraScale+ Board.

 1. We have to modify ```test.cpp``` to insert the unrolling pragmas for Vivado:
 	```